These North Korean defectors were sold into China as cybersex slaves. Then they escaped

 Upon arrival in South Korea, defectors spend three months at Hanawon, a processing center where they learn how to navigate staples of modern life such as taking the subway, getting cash from an ATM or buying groceries in a supermarket.
 They are then provided with a South Korean passport, a subsidized flat and the right to enroll at a university for free.

-Before entering the South Korean embassy, Lee had given her new life a lot of thought.
+Before entering the South Korean Embassy, Lee had given her new life a lot of thought.

 "I want to study English and Chinese and maybe become a teacher," she said.